;

 Research Tools — 12-18 hours

-Students in special education must demonstrate proficiency in two of the four research tools listed below:
+Students in special education must demonstrate proficiency in two of the three research tools listed below:

 1. Research Design/Applied Statistics (3 hours from the following courses)